 When you have set goals to achieve each day and you begin the day with a review of what you want to get completed, Parkinson’s Law will take over.

-17. You become a highly focused, goal achieving individual.
+17. Become a highly focused, goal achieving individual

 Having goals you are focused on each day develops a ‘can do’ mindset.
 When you have a strong ‘can do’ mindset and the discipline to focus on what you want to get accomplished each day, you find work you previously thought would take weeks and months to complete soon start being completed within hours or days.